inmanta/inmanta-core/docs/reference/projectyml.rst

 Specify locations from where V2 modules will be installed
 ---------------------------------------------------------
 This section explains how to configure your project in order to download v2 modules from any python package repository.
-By default, the project is configured to install packages from ``https://pypi.org/simple/``.
+By default, a project created using the :ref:`project-creation-guide` is configured to install packages from ``https://pypi.org/simple/``.
 There are multiple ways to change this behaviour.

 Using the global pip config file